 5) Filters for Mic Static Noise, Hiss, Hum and Other Sounds

 Filters will not change or add new frequencies to the audio input signal.
-Filters are often used to highlight the signals in certain frequency range and reject signals in other frequency bands such as those associate with background noises and unwanted microphone sounds.
+Filters are often used to highlight the signals in certain frequency range and reject signals in other frequency bands such as those associated with background noises and unwanted microphone sounds.

 You should apply a high pass / low cut background noise filter which removes low-frequency rumble and DC offset.
 Set the frequency control at 10 Hz if you want to eliminate DC offset only.
 A harmonic notch filter cut at 50 Hz or 60 Hz will be able to ensure that AC hum is easily removed.